Home

 We need to explore and understand the problem (market research).

-Focus in and what you will realise is that there is a lack of granularity.
+Being able to use your senses and talk to others to explore the problem.
 You need to dissect the problem from all angles – see it, feel it, move it around, touch it and listen.

-When looking at the problem – consider it free from the system it exists within.
+When looking at the problem, consider it free from the system it exists within.

 By creating neutral safe spaces, we can hear peoples truths and limit interpretation through our own lens of experience.
 Then we will ensure that we identify all the data that can inform our solution.